 While there are actually two opera buildings in Paris (the other main Parisian opera being located in Bastille), the Opera made famous by Victor Hugo’s The Phantom of the Opera can be found in the form of the beautiful Opera Garnier building in a Parisian arrondissement of the same name.
 The inside of this sumptuous building can be visited for a fee, though you’re not likely to catch a glimpse of the phantom any time soon!

-Elsewhere in Opera and Pigalle, there are some of the Grand Department stores of Paris to visit and explore.
+Elsewhere in Opera and Pigalle, which is collectively known as the 9th arrondissement of Paris, there are some of the Grand Department stores of Paris to visit and explore.
 The Galeries Lafayette and Printemps flagship stores sit side by side to the back of Opera Garnier and both are well worth a visit around Christmas time when they are all decked out for the holiday season.